Syed-Saleh-Programmer/news-app/README.md

-# NewsWeek - News Aggregator App
+# KhabarGaam - News Aggregator App

-NewsWeek is a modern, fullstack news aggregator built with Next.js 13+ (App Router), React, and Tailwind CSS.
+KhabarGaam is a modern, fullstack news aggregator built with Next.js 13+ (App Router), React, and Tailwind CSS.
 It fetches the latest headlines from thousands of sources and presents them in a clean, responsive UI.
 Search for news by topic, browse categories, and enjoy fast, up-to-date content thanks to server-side revalidation.

 ---